Python Classes and Extensions of WDOM¶

 start()

-At the line self.h1 = H1(parent=self)
+At the line self.h1 = H1(parent=self), new h1 element is automatically

-as its child node.
+appended to self as its child node.

 Append Child Nodes¶